saylesss88/nix-book/src/nix/hardening_networking.md

 > ❗ NOTE: There are many other ways for someone monitoring your traffic to see
 > what domain you looked up via DNS that it's effectiveness is questionable
 > without also using Tor or a VPN.
+Encrypted DNS will not help you hide any of
+> your browsing activity.

 There are 3 main types of DNS protection: